datawan-labs/schools/src/components/widget/metadata-query.md

 You can query whatever you want from this data, like filtering only specific conditions or display all of data, As long as you follow the rules, your query and the data will be display correctly on maps.

+> For more information, go to [github page](https://github.com/datawan-labs/schools)

 ## Schools Location (`sekolah.parquet`)

 You can return any columns from your query, but to display the data on the maps, your query results must include the following columns: